 Who Is Octavia Spencer?

-Born and raised in Alabama, Octavia Spencer landed her first acting role while working behind the scenes of 1996's A Time to Kill.
-She then moved to Los Angeles, where she landed small parts in films and TV series like City of Angels and The Chronicle.
-In 2011, her career reached new heights with the hit dramatic film The Help, which earned her an Academy Award.
-After her Oscar win, she appeared in films like Fruitvale Station (2013), Get on Up (2014), Black or White (2014), and Insurgent (2015) and Allegiant (2016) in the Divergent series.
-Spencer received Golden Globe and Oscar nominations for her portrayal of NASA mathematician Dorothy Vaughan in the 2016 biopic Hidden Figures, as well as for her supporting role in the 2017 dark fantasy The Shape of Water.
+Born and raised in Alabama, Octavia Spencer landed her first acting gig while working behind the scenes of 1996's A Time to Kill.
+Following small parts in films and TV series like City of Angels and The Chronicle, her career reached new heights in 2011 with the hit drama The Help, which earned her an Academy Award.
+Spencer later received Golden Globe and Oscar nominations for her portrayal of NASA mathematician Dorothy Vaughan in the 2016 biopic Hidden Figures, and for her supporting role in the 2017 sci-fi drama The Shape of Water.

 In 1995, Spencer landed her first on-screen role in A Time to Kill, a film adaptation of the popular John Grisham novel.
 She had signed on to help with casting the movie, but the director Joel Schumacher asked her to audition.
 Released the following year, A Time to Kill starred Sandra Bullock, Matthew McConaughey and Samuel L. Jackson.
 Spencer made quite an impression on Bullock, who later hired Spencer to work in her 1998 short film, Making Sandwiches.

 While making A Time to Kill, Spencer also met Tate Taylor, who worked on the film's crew.
-The two began good friends.
+The two became good friends.
 Around this time, Spencer decided to move to Los Angeles to pursue an acting career.
-With no professional training, Spencer landed a part in the 1997 comedy The Sixth Man.
-She was disappointed, however, when much of her performance ended up on the cutting room floor.
+She landed a part in the 1997 comedy The Sixth Man, but was disappointed when much of her performance ended up on the cutting room floor.
 Undeterred, Spencer took acting classes to improve herself.
 Her hard work paid off with small film roles and television guest spots on such shows as ER and The X-Files.

 Oscar Win for 'The Help'